Rockville 2040 - Meeting Results and Materials

 Three land use policy options were presented at the meeting, a result of concepts discussed at prior meetings with the Twinbrook community.
 The first option leaves current land use policy in place.
 The second option makes accommodation for some new types of housing and neighborhood-scale retail or service businesses at the intersection of Edmonston Drive and Veirs Mill Road.
 The third option provides for more opportunities for land use change along Veirs Mill and near the Twinbrook Metro Station.
 Staff made clear at the meeting that all of these options merely establish what property owners MAY do with their own property rather than what they MUST do.
 For example, a land use policy change from detached single-family residential to attached residential (townhomes) would still permit detached single-family homes to remain.

-Three open house meetings were held on January 11th, 16th, and 20th at Rockville City Hall to present a series of draft ideas to the public.
+Three open house meetings were held in 2018 on January 11, 16, and 20 at Rockville City Hall to present a series of draft ideas to the public.
 The following displays were available that illustrated topics and concepts for each element of the emerging draft plan.

 Please note: The maps, illustrations and policies listed on these boards are in draft form and subject to change prior to introduction to the Planning Commission for their consideration.